Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Relevant aspects of the CT25 global analysis

-To representatively investigate the range of PDF solutions in this new setting, we explored other descendant, also acceptable, branches of the CT25prel fit.
+To investigate the range of valid PDF solutions in this new setting, we explored other related, also acceptable, branches of the CT25prel fit.
 The alternative choices made in these fits reflect the complexities present within the global fitting framework, many of which were highlighted in the preceding CT18 publication \cite{Hou:2019efy}, as well as in a review \cite{Kovarik:2019xvh}.\footnote{In the context of CT18, we opted to publish four PDF ensembles to quantify some of these possibilities.} In the end, we obtained the default CT25 fit, or just ``CT25'', as follows.
 Compared to CT18A and CT25prel, we replaced the H1 measurements of charm and bottom semi-inclusive structure functions \cite{Abramowicz:1900rp,Aktas:2004az} by their HERA combination \cite{H1:2018flt}, which moderately increased the corresponding $\chi^2$ without substantially modifying the PDFs.
 We added the E906/SeaQuest measurement of the $\sigma_{pd}/(2\sigma_{pp})$ ratio in fixed-target Drell-Yan pair production \cite{SeaQuest:2021zxb}.
 We removed four data sets (336 points) on inclusive charged-current DIS on an iron target from the CDHSW \cite{Berge:1989hr} and CCFR \cite{Yang:2000ju,Seligman:1997mc} collaborations, as they are in some tension with each other and increase dependence of CT25 results on the nuclear modifications of proton PDFs.\footnote{The default CT25 fit nevertheless retains CCFR and NuTeV data sets on dimuon production in CC DIS on the isoscalar target, as those provide unique constraints on the strangeness PDF at $x>0.05$.
 In both CT18 and CT25 fits, we apply a correction from \cite{Rondio:1993mf} to approximate nuclear modifications in such experiments.} The weakly sensitive determination of the longitudinal structure function $F_L(x_B,Q^2)$ by the H1 collaboration~\cite{H1:2010fzx} was also omitted without a noticeable impact on the PDFs.
+Finally, we replaced the CMS jet production datasets at 7, 8, and 13 TeV by their updated versions~\cite{CMS:2024trs} that incorporate improved evaluations of systematic uncertainties and include statistical correlation matrices.